fanzouguo/tMind-UI/README.md

 yarn lint
 ```

+### about
-### Want more infomation, you can visit the offcial website of Shanghai smpoo soft Co.
+Want more infomation, you can visit the offcial website of Shanghai smpoo soft Co.
 [SMPOO](www.smpoo.om)